artainmo/DevOps/README.md

 Infrastructure is the set of hardware and software components used to develop, test, and deploy applications.

 #### Scalability
 **Scalability** is a system’s ability to add resources to keep up with growing demand.
-When more more users begin using an application, infrastructure with great scalability will handle it without interrupting services.
+When more users begin using an application, infrastructure with great scalability will handle it without interrupting services.
 An infrastructure with poor scalability will likely cause slowdowns or disruptions.<br>
 Scalability can be achieved either through vertical scaling or horizontal scaling.
 * Vertical scaling means adding computing resources, such as increasing network speeds, storage, or RAM.
 * Horizontal scaling means adding more servers (or “nodes”) that each run the application.
 A tool called a “load balancer” then distributes the work across the many servers.